solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     > NOTE: If the table values are very small, the effort of doing a parallel operation may be more than the effort to do a non-parallel execution.
 The tables and rows above should be enough to generate a Parallel Hash Full Join plan.

-4. Run the following command to see the execution plan of the select statement, note that we are disabling the calculation of costs to ensure that you see the parallel hash full join in the execution plan.
+4. Run the following command to see the execution plan of the select statement, note that we are disabling the calculation of costs to ensure that the parallel hash full join is displayed in the execution plan.
 This is because the costs to do parallel for this query may be higher than simply doing a regular hash full join:

     ```sql
     EXPLAIN (costs off)